devpi/devpi/doc/userman/devpi_commands.rst

     $ devpi list -h
-    usage: /home/hpk/venv/0/bin/devpi list [-h] [--version] [--debug] [-y] [-v] [--clientdir DIR] [-f]
+    usage: /home/hpk/venv/0/bin/devpi list [-h] [--version] [--debug] [-y] [-v] [--clientdir DIR] [-f] [--all]
                                            [spec]

     list project versions and files for the current index.
-Without a ``spec`` argument this command will show the names of all projects that have been used.
-    With a spec argument it will show all release files.
+Without a spec argument this command will show the names of all projects which have releases on the current index.
+You can use a pip/setuptools style spec argument to show files for particular versions of a project.
 RED files come from an an inherited version which is shadowed by an inheriting index.

     positional arguments:
-      spec             show only info for a project/version/release file.
+      spec             show info for a project or a specific release.
 Example
-                       specs: 'pytest' or 'pytest-2.3.5' or 'pytest-2.3.5.tar.gz'
+                       specs: pytest or 'pytest>=2.3.5' (Quotes are needed to prevent shell redirection)

     optional arguments:
       -h, --help       show this help message and exit -f, --failures   show test setup/failure logs
+      --all            show all versions instead of just the newest

     generic options:
       --version        show program's version number and exit